Mary I of England: Adulthood

-In 1536, Queen Anne fell from the king's favour and was beheaded.
+In 1536, Queen Anne fell from the King's favour and was beheaded.
 Elizabeth, like Mary, was declared illegitimate and stripped of her succession rights.
 Within two weeks of Anne's execution, Henry married Jane Seymour, who urged her husband to make peace with Mary.
 Henry insisted that Mary recognise him as head of the Church of England, repudiate papal authority, acknowledge that the marriage between her parents was unlawful, and accept her own illegitimacy.
-She attempted to reconcile with Henry by submitting to his authority as far as "God and my conscience" permitted, but was eventually bullied into signing a document agreeing to all of Henry's demands.
+She attempted to reconcile with Henry by submitting to his authority as far as "God and my conscience" permitted, but was bullied into signing a document agreeing to all of Henry's demands.

 Reconciled with her father, Mary resumed her place at court.
 Henry granted her a household, which included the reinstatement of Mary's favourite, Susan Clarencieux.
-Mary's privy purse accounts for this period, kept by Mary Finch, show that Hatfield House, the Palace of Beaulieu (also called Newhall), Richmond and Hunsdon were among her principal places of residence, as well as Henry's palaces at Greenwich, Westminster and Hampton Court.
+Mary's Privy Purse accounts for this period, kept by Mary Finch, show that Hatfield House, the Palace of Beaulieu (also called Newhall), Richmond and Hunsdon were among her principal places of residence, as well as Henry's palaces at Greenwich, Westminster and Hampton Court.
 Her expenses included fine clothes and gambling at cards, one of her favourite pastimes.

 Rebels in the North of England, including Lord Hussey, Mary's former chamberlain, campaigned against Henry's religious reforms, and one of their demands was that Mary be made legitimate.
 The rebellion, known as the Pilgrimage of Grace, was ruthlessly suppressed.
 Along with other rebels, Hussey was executed, but there is no suggestion that Mary was directly involved.
-In 1537, Queen Jane died after giving birth to a son, Edward.
-Mary was made godmother to her half-brother and acted as chief mourner at the queen's funeral.
+In 1537, Queen Jane died after giving birth to a son, Edward, who was thought to be a more suitable heir to the English throne.
+Mary was made godmother to her half-brother and acted as chief mourner at the Queen's funeral.
+Yet, after King Henry’s refusal to legitimize Mary or determine her place in the succession, Mary described herself in 1542 as “the unhappiest woman in all of Christendom”.

 Mary was courted by Philip, Duke of Bavaria, from late 1539, but he was Lutheran and his suit for her hand was unsuccessful.
-Over 1539, the king's chief minister, Thomas Cromwell, negotiated a potential alliance with the Duchy of Cleves.
+In 1539, the King's chief minister, Thomas Cromwell, negotiated a potential alliance with the Duchy of Cleves.
 Suggestions that Mary marry William I, Duke of Cleves, who was the same age, came to nothing, but a match between Henry and the Duke's sister Anne was agreed.
-When the king saw Anne for the first time in late December 1539, a week before the scheduled wedding, he found her unattractive but was unable, for diplomatic reasons and without a suitable pretext, to cancel the marriage.
-Cromwell fell from favour and was arrested for treason in June 1540; one of the unlikely charges against him was that he had plotted to marry Mary himself.
+When the King saw Anne for the first time in late December 1539, a week before the scheduled wedding, he found her unattractive but was unable, for diplomatic reasons and without a suitable pretext, to cancel the marriage.
+Cromwell fell from favour and was arrested for treason in June 1540; one dubious charge against him was that he had plotted to marry Mary himself.
 Anne consented to the annulment of the marriage, which had not been consummated, and Cromwell was beheaded.